What You Should Know Before Buying Beauty Dupes

 “

 Aim to shop responsibly.
-While it's difficult not to be swayed by mesmerising dupe hauls and buzzy products gone viral on TikTok, being mindful is a good first step.
+While it's difficult not to be swayed by mesmerizing dupe hauls and buzzy products gone viral on TikTok, being mindful is a good first step.

 ”